Key Facts & Summary

 George Villiers in the literature

-As his many portraits testify, Villiers was very known for his physical attractiveness and elegance.
+As his many portraits suggest, Villiers was well-known for his physical attractiveness and elegance.

-There are no official records that can ascertain the alleged relationship of the duke with the queen.
+There are no official records that substantiate the alleged relationship of the Duke and the Queen.

 The French writer Alexandre Dumas describes him in paradoxically positive terms in The Three Musketeers.
-On the other hand, the English writer and historian Charles Dickens does not disguise a total rejection of the Duke in his book A Child’s History of England.
+The English writer and historian Charles Dickens, by contrast, does not disguise a total rejection of the Duke in his book A Child’s History of England.
 According to Dickens, when the English King Charles I commissioned the Duke of Buckingham (“that insolent nouveau-riche”) to escort the royal bride, Princess Henrietta Maria from Paris to England, Buckingham “with his usual audacity” seduced the Queen of France and Anne of Austria, which caused an extremely serious diplomatic conflict that Cardinal Richelieu, minister of the King of France Louis XIII, took advantage of.
 Later, “that stinking Buckingham, to gratify his wounded vanity,” dragged England into a war with France and Spain.

 [1.]
 Encyclopedia Britannica (n.d).
 George Villiers, 1st Duke of Buckingham: English Statesman.
 Available from: https://www.britannica.com/biography/George-Villiers-1st-duke-of-Buckingham

 [2.]
 Ingram, D. (n.d.)
 Criminal or Minister: who was George Villiers?
 National Trust.
 Available from: https://www.nationaltrust.org.uk/features/criminal-or-minister-who-was-george-villiers